El Yunque National Park

 Show all

-Home to a number of hiking trails and natural pools, it can be tricky to know where to begin in El Yunque.
-Follow one of the more popular routes along the La Coca trail, which is dotted with ponds perfect for a refreshing dip; alternatively, El Angelito trail rewards you with a fun rope swing and lagoon experience at the end.
-Whichever route you choose, there's lots to love at El Yunque.
+Since the park is home to a number of hiking trails and natural pools, it can be tricky to know where to begin in El Yunque.
+Follow one of the more frequented routes along the La Coca trail, which is dotted with ponds perfect for a refreshing dip, or opt for the El Angelito trail, which rewards you with a fun rope swing and lagoon experience at the end.
+Whichever path you choose, there's a lot to love at El Yunque.

 Show all